vtex-apps/checkout-ui-custom/README.md

 ### Running npm

-`npm run dev` to watch and build the sass file
+`npm run watch` to watch and build the sass file
 `npm run build` to build the sass file and copy the js